tomasherceg/dotvvm-docs/Pages/advanced-action-filters.md

 ## Filters

+> The API of action filters has been changed in DotVVM 1.1.
+See the [Upgrading from DotVVM 1.0](/docs/tutorials/how-to-start-upgrade-from-1-0/1-1) page for more information.

 In large apps and sites, you need to do apply global actions e.g. for each button click on a specific page, section or even on all pages in the app.